Outdoor Enthusiast and Environmentalist

 Tom is quiet but outspoken when necessary.
 He is a husband, father and grandfather.
 He loves to travel and still works to sustain that.
 Human connection is the true stuff of life and nothing like an honest community to provide opportunity for that.

 Banker, Community Volunteer

 Karin lives and works in Floyd.
-She is the Branch Manager at the Floyd branch of Bank of Floyd (soon to be renamed!), and her favorite thing to do is to work with the many community organizations which do good work in our area.
+She is the Branch Manager at the Floyd branch of Skyline National Bank, and her favorite thing to do is to work with the many community organizations which do good work in our area.
 Karin is a member of Partnership for Floyd, an officer with the Rotary Club of Floyd, and a board member of the Floyd Chamber of Commerce and the Community Foundation of the New River Valley.
 She serves on the Development Committee for SustainFloyd.

 Consultant in Sustainable Agriculture

 Mark lives in Floyd as part of the Abundant Dawn Community.
 He provides one-on-one consulting for farmers and homesteaders including soil test interpretation, soil health, and nutrient, weed, and pest management for ecological and organic production systems.
 He also works with National Sustainable Agriculture Coalition in advocating for more sustainable farm and food system policy at the federal level.

 Ann is retired, a member of and volunteer with the Floyd County Historical Society, the Floyd County Woman’s Club, the Presbyterian Church of Floyd, and the Floyd Center for the Arts.